 During the labor and delivery process or shortly after delivery, a baby may suffer a physical injury that may or may not cause harm to a structure or function of the body.
 Birth injuries may range in severity from mild to life-threatening.

 In these cases, medical tools like forceps or vacuums may be used to remove the child.
-Further, excessive force may be needed, or a cesarian section may need to be performed.
+Further, excessive force may be needed, or a cesarean section may need to be performed.
 When these measures are taken, birth injuries are more likely to occur.

 Sometimes, a birth injury can occur due to genetic or environmental factors or maternal infections as well.
 However, these should be documented during the mother’s prenatal care.